Hannah Hampton: Chelsea

 On 4 July 2023, Chelsea announced the signing of Hampton on a three-year contract following the end of her contract with Aston Villa.
-She made her Chelsea debut on 17 December 2023 against Bristol City, where she was praised for her saves in the 3–0 away victory for Chelsea, and became the first choice goalkeeper ahead of Zecira Musovic in the 2023–24 season.
+She made her Chelsea debut on 17 December 2023 against Bristol City, where she was praised for her saves in the 3–0 away victory for Chelsea, and became the first choice goalkeeper ahead of Zećira Mušović in the 2023–24 season.

 In the 2024–25 season, Hampton kept 13 clean sheets in 22 league appearances for Chelsea as they became the first WSL team to finish a 22-game season unbeaten.
 As a result, she shared the season's Golden Glove award with Manchester United's Phallon Tullis-Joyce.

-On 8 November 2025, Hampton suffered a quad injury in their draw against Arsenal, which could sideline her until 2026.
+On 8 November 2025, Hampton suffered a quad injury in Chelsea's draw against Arsenal.
+She returned to the team's starting eleven in January 2026, keeping a clean-sheet during a 5–0 victory over West Ham.
+Hampton was once again named the Golden Glove winner for the 2025–26 season, having kept eight clean sheets in 18 games (one more than both Tullis-Joyce and Manchester City's Ayaka Yamashita).

+In July 2026, Hampton signed a new contract with the club, extending her tenure by a further two years.

 International career

 Youth

 In February 2013, Hampton received her first call-up to the under-15 squad at the age of 12.
 She was included in the under-17 squad for the 2017 UEFA Women's Under-17 Championship qualification playing host to Lithuania, Slovenia and Russia.
 The side progressed to the Elite Round, beating Germany and Poland, and drawing to Italy to top the group to qualify for Euro Finals in Czech Republic.
 England were drawn against Republic Of Ireland, Netherlands and Norway but only won one of their three ties, finishing third and failing to progress beyond the group stage.

 Hampton continued to progress through the under-18 and under-19 age groups.
 In 2018 she was included in the under-19 squad that contested both the qualifying and elite qualifying rounds, booking their place at 2019 UEFA Women's Under-19 Championship.
 Hampton recorded two clean sheets in two appearances against Sweden and Italy in the Elite Round at St George's Park National Football Centre and was named Player of the Match against Italy.
 During the tournament, Hampton played in all three of England's group games as they failed to progress.

 In August 2019, Hampton received her first call-up to the under-21 team by Rehanne Skinner to compete in the friendly invitational U23 Nordic Tournament which was hosted at Loughborough University.